jesusmarket/jesusmarket/wp-content/plugins/mailchimp-forms-by-mailmunch/readme.txt

 = How is this MailChimp plugin better than other MailChimp plugins? = This MailChimp plugin is the easiest, fastest and best form builder.
 Try other MailChimp plugins and then try ours.

+= How do I change the MailChimp submit button text? = Edit your MailChimp form and go to the "Fields" step.
+Update the MailChimp submit button text.

+= How do I add new MailChimp fields to my form? =
+Edit your MailChimp form and go to the "Fields" step.
+Click add new MailChimp field.

+= How do I change the MailChimp field labels? =
+Edit your MailChimp form and go to the "Fields" step.
+Edit the MailChimp field and update the label.

 == Other Notes ==

 Our MailChimp email newsletter list builder helps WordPress users build their audiences on MailChimp.